SURF LIFE SAVING

 In 2019, Marcoola SLSC celebrated its 50th anniversary with a number of special events throughout the year.
 From its humble beginnings to the iconic club it has become today, it’s been a wonderful journey and we invite members, past and new, and the community to join the festivities.

-Our dedicated volunteers make up the Club’s Executive Committee which is responsible for the day-to-day management of the Club’s lifesaving activities.
+Our dedicated volunteers make up the Club’s Board of Directors which is responsible for the day-to-day management of the Club’s lifesaving activities.

-Duties of the Executive Committee include the development and implementation of lifesaving services, communication with members and the community about the services the Club provides, ensuring the duties of club members are performed properly, and management of the Club’s finances.
+Duties of the Board include the development and implementation of lifesaving services, communication with members and the community about the services the Club provides, ensuring the duties of club members are performed properly, and management of the Club’s finances.

 For a full list of positions and position holders, please see below: